HRTCloudDemo/HRTCloudDemo.github.io/_labs/005/index.markdown

 ## Translate text

 Following tasks should help you as a structure to help you finish this task:
-- Initialize the LanguageTranslatorV3 service using proper Action input parameters
+- Initialize the LanguageTranslatorV3 service using proper Action input parameters (see Service credentials of the Language Translator Service)
 - Check whether the input parameters contain a text (that can be identified), a source and target language
 - Call the language translation API of the translation service (see: https://cloud.ibm.com/apidocs/language-translator?code=node#translate)
   - if successful, resolve exactly like shown below with the translated text in the "translation" property, the number of translated words in "words" and the number of characters in "characters".